 To test that the firmware is installed correctly, enter the following into the repl:

 You should get output that looks like the following image.

 We have already written some starter code for the Atlas kit.
 Most of this code is contained in the Atlas class which is located in a file called atlas.py.
-You can download this code from the atlas-micropython Github release page here.
-Download the latest version of the files marked as “Latest release” by clicking on one of the zip files.
+You can download this code from the atlas-micropython Gitlab release page here.
+Download one of the compressed source code files in the latest release.

 Extract the zip file that you downloaded to view the source files.

 Go back to Thonny and make sure that you still have a repl >>> in the shell window.
 Then navigate to “File > Open” and click on “This computer”.
 Navigate to your recently downloaded and extracted “atlas-micropython” directory and open the “atlas.py” file.
 Then navigate to “File > Save as” and select “MicroPython device”.
 In the “File name” text box type “atlas.py”.
 Then click “Ok”.

 After a few seconds the file will be uploaded to the device.